bayesian-bee/addons/HorizonFisher/README.md

 * The bot returns to the position they were in when `horizonfisher start` was called.
 * The bot resumes fishing.

-The above can be enabled by setting `anti_gm_enabled` to true in the settings XML file.
-If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set `anti_gm_enabled` to true and restart the addon.
+The above can be enabled by setting the `<enabled>` tag under the `<geofence>` tag to `true`. to true in the settings XML file.
+If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set the tags as above and restart the addon.

 **Remember, this may not prevent you from being suspended or banned if you are caught botting.** All botting is at your own risk, and the best way to avoid getting caught is to bot less.

+### Dry detection [BETA]

+Continuing to fish into an empty pool for several minutes is supicious.
+With dry detection enabled, the bot will stop fishing after it fails to catch a target fish X times.
+You can set X with the `<no_catch_limit>` tag in the settings file.

+The above can be enabled by setting the `<enabled>` tag under the `<dry_detection>` tag to `true`. to true in the settings XML file.
+If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set the tags as above and restart the addon.

 # Development & Maintenence